Analysis | Five falsehoods spurring Republican concern about the election

 Trump’s reaction to the plot wasn’t to express appreciation for law enforcement’s having stopped it.
 Instead, he didn’t react until Whitmer publicly linked his rhetoric to the plot.
 Then he disparaged the governor on Twitter.
 In an interview on Thursday, Trump said that Whitmer “wants to be a dictator in Michigan,” a reiteration of the sort of rhetoric for which he was being criticized.

 The president has repeatedly claimed that states with Democratic governors have maintained coronavirus restrictions to hurt the economy and, therefore, his reelection chances.
-This, again, is a function of his seeing himself at the center of the political world: It’s not about preventing new infections, it’s about governors being willing to punish their constituents simply to hurt him.
+This, again, is a function of his seeing himself at the center of the political world: It’s not about preventing new infections; it’s about governors being willing to punish their constituents simply to hurt him.
 Regardless, it’s wrong.
-Most states have significantly scaled back restrictions, at times helping spur new surges in cases.
+Most states have significantly scaled back restrictions, at times helping spur surges in cases.
 But Trump sees it as useful to cast the governors as opposed to liberty and democracy because he wants to pressure them to open up more, however that affects public health.
 It’s not that governors are holding back to hurt him.
 He’s mad that they’re not prioritizing helping him.

 Trump also thinks it’s useful to claim that there’s a violent, terroristic group of antifascists developing plans to foment widespread violence.
 Antifa does exist as a loose-knit ideology with some adherents who have engaged in violence.
 But there’s no evidence that there exists a significant national threat of vandalism or violence from its adherents.
-Trump likes to talk about antifa because it lets him cast the left as dangerous in the same way that he usually depicts immigrants, but even his allies at the Justice Department haven’t managed to uproot any such threat.
+Trump likes to talk about antifa, because it lets him cast the left as dangerous in the same way that he usually depicts immigrants, but even his allies at the Justice Department haven’t managed to uproot any such threat.

 Nonetheless, Trump supporters and others have focused on this idea that antifa is looking to hurt or destroy them.
 Over the summer, a number of obviously ludicrous assertions were being made about antifa plotting horrible acts against rural towns, suburban areas or cities.
 Some of those assertions were spread by Trump himself.
 This idea has at times served as a justification for his supporters to stock up on firearms and be on the lookout for enemies, an obviously fraught escalation.